Romulo-Moraes/Assembly-Toolkit/13. Assembly-C interoperability/README.md

-# Extra.
-Assembly-C interoperability
+# 13. Assembly-C interoperability
 Assembly and the C programming language are kinda brothers when the subject is work together, it's possible to write functions in C and run it on Assembly and even write Assembly procedures to run in a C executable, this process is easily done by the linker, and we will cover it now.

-## Extra.
-The object file
+## 13. The object file
 After just compile a C source file, the compiler will spit out a object file (.o), basically having all the instructions that the functions of the file contains.
 The Nasm does the same thing, and spit out a object file after assemblying an Assembly source file.
 Theses files even being generated from diferent sources, they can work as whether they were just one thing, and the linker will be used to do this.

-## Extra.
-Writing a procedure in assembly that is callable from the C source code
+## 13. Writing a procedure in assembly that is callable from the C source code
-First of all, we need write some bits inside a procedure to then it be possible to be called in a C program, a simple example that we can do is a procedure named as 'hello_msg' that prints 'Hello, C lang!'.
+First of all, we need write some bits inside a procedure to then be possible to be called in a C program, a simple example that we can do is a procedure named as 'hello_msg' that prints 'Hello, C lang!'.
 ```asm
 segment .text
 global hello_msg ; export the procedure